 Augustine Cournot

-He analizes Monopoly, when the firm is price-maker without considering the reaction of rival producers.
+He analyses Monopoly, when the firm is price-maker without considering the reaction of rival producers.

-Considering a monopoly where costs are negligible and the problem consists only of maximizing revenues: Tot profits are maximized at the Q of output where tot revenue ( P x Q) is the greatest.
+Considering a monopoly where costs are negligible, and the problem consists only of maximizing revenues: Tot profits are maximized at the Q of output where tot revenue (P x Q) is the greatest.

-Arsene-Jules-Emile Dupuit (French engineer, focusing in diminishing marginal utlity, consumer surplus and price discrimination)
+Arsene-Jules-Emile Dupuit (French engineer, focusing in diminishing marginal utility, consumer surplus and price discrimination)

 He connects the marginal utility to the demand curve.
-The utility that an individual obtains from an homogenous stock of goods is determined by the use to which the last units of stock are put.
-So he points out how the marginal utility of a good diminishes with increase in quantity.
+The utility that an individual obtains from a homogenous stock of goods is determined by the use to which the last units of stock are put.
+So, he points out how the marginal utility of a good diminishes with increase in quantity.

 Each unit of a stock has a different utility: each increment of the same commodity carries different utility bc additional units will allow ‘less pressing, less essential’ needs to be met.
-So the additional utility derived from additional units of the same commodity must decline.
+So, the additional utility derived from additional units of the same commodity must decline.
 Form this, he establishes the general theory of consumer demand: An inverse (negative) relationship btw a product’s price and the amount of it ppl want to buy.

-So for him, a demand curve is a marginal utility curve.
+So, for him, a demand curve is a marginal utility curve.
 Consuming successive units of a good yields increasingly less extra satisfaction, thus consumers will not buy it unless the price falls.

 John Stuart Mill (British, classical eco)